FAQs - How do Perkins eLearning classes work?

 Our learning platform has been built and tested for accessibility.
 Individual online learning activities are formatted to allow individual accessibility settings, such as font size and contrast, and are screen reader compatible.
 To read more about the accessibility of our learning platform, click this link https://docs.moodle.org/28/en/Accessibility

 Course materials are presented in accessible formats, or alternate formats made available for students who request them, according to the Perkins School “Guidelines for Outside Presenters/Consultants, " including

 - Captioning and audio description of audio/visual aids

 - Convertible and plain text electronic formats

-If you are using a screenreader, be advised that this learning platform, called Moodle, works best when using JAWS 15 with Microsoft Internet Explorer or NVDA 2014.1 with Firefox
+If you are using a screenreader, be advised that this learning platform, called Moodle, works best when using Jthe following screen reader/browser configurations: Microsoft Edge, Jaws 15+ (Latest version recommended) Mozilla Firefox, NVDA 2014.1+

 Moodle does not officially support VoiceOver and Safari, though you may find you are able to move fairly well through the materials and commands.

 It is our goal to serve all students; let us work with you to assure that materials are accessible to your system and your specific needs.

 To explore the types of resources used, take our Practice Course.

 How many classes can I take?